 Golden Nugget has not been approved to launch yet, however, and is likely to be among the second wave of operators to begin taking bets in Kansas.

 PointsBet has agreed to a market access partnership with the Kansas Crossing Casino & Hotel.
 PointsBet joins Caesars and BetMGM in occupying the casino’s three Kansas licenses.

 The Australian company is making a lot of noise and acting as a potential disruptor in US sports betting.
 Between the number of markets offered and their unique features like “PointsBetting,” it was no surprise to see PointsBet competitive in KS.
 They’re no retail casino giant, like MGM, Caesars, and a few others, but that hasn’t slowed them down.
 PointsBet was present on Day 1 of online betting in Kansas.

 Kansas sports betting bonuses

 A robust sports betting market sparks competition, and with 12 online sportsbooks getting involved in KS – there is competition abound.
 So how do sportsbooks compete for your business?… Let’s discuss welcome bonuses.
 Oh, and be sure to check the table above for our favorite Kansas sports betting promotions.

 A welcome bonus is a way for sportsbooks to entice new customers to join their sportsbook by attracting customers with different sorts of monetary incentives through their initial deposit.
 What different ways can sportsbooks attract new customers through welcome bonuses?
 Well, there are a few:

-Free bets in Kansas
+Bonus bets in Kansas

 Kansas deposit match bonuses